Our recommendations are made independently. We may receive commissions from purchases made via our links.

 Originally meant for basic prep work, countertop blenders have come a long way.
 They now serve as reliable companions for creating barista-style lattes, refreshing frozen drinks, and rich nut spreads, all within the comfort of your own kitchen.

 That said, the choices vary widely in quality.
 Some choke on kale.
 Others spin yet lumps still sneak in.
-Therefore, we gathered the most popular blenders on the market, and put them to the test.
+Therefore, we gathered 52 of the most popular blenders on the market, and put them to the test.
 In the end, we chose the NutriBullet Full-Size Blender as the best blender to buy, considering its strong build, great performance, and affordable price.
 If you’re looking to upgrade, the Vitamix 5200 is our premium pick, thanks to its professional-grade build and consistently top-tier performance.

 Everything We Recommend

-Vitamix E310 Blender
+Vitamix Explorian E310 Blender

-Vitamix 5200 Blender
+Vitamix 5200 Professional Blender

 Oster Pro 1200 Blender

-Braun MultiQuick 5 Hand Blender
+Braun MultiQuick 5 Blender

 NutriBullet Pro 900W Personal Blender